AVEVA/AVEVA-Samples-PI-System/PI-System-Deployment-Tests/scripts/README.md

 ### Skipped Tests

 In the test results HTML file, any tests that were not run are listed under the Skipped Tests heading.
-Skipped tests occur when a certain optional feature of a PI System component is not installed on your target PI System.
+Skipped tests may indicate you do not have the latest version of a component.
+They can also occur when a certain optional feature of a PI System component is not installed on your target PI System.
 When a script run includes a skipped test, additional information about the reason for the skip is included in the Log Files for that run.